Toshendrarustagi/hybr1d/README.md

 To start the server
 1) Go inside the project folder
-2) Open terminal and enter command 'npm run server'
+2) Open terminal and enter command 'npm start'

 For postman >>>